adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 In this case, three tags may be created - one for each unique name.

+!!! warn
+    App Service Push provides a default tag called _UserId.
+This is currently badly formed based on the MD5 of the SID provided in the JWT that we provide.
+My recommendation is to not rely on or use the default tags that are provided.
+Set up your own tags.

 Once you have configure the tags, click on **Save** to save your work.

 ## Registering Your Mobile Client